jason-kills-u/Ewindows/README.md

 # Ewindows
 A simple text editor written in c++
 # How to build
-NOTE: This repository also includes a gcc c/c++ compiler and gnuwin32 for the makefile.
+NOTE: This repository does NOT includes a c/c++ compiler and makefile.

 1. In your terminal, navigate through the src subfolder and type "make".
 The output should be: make[1]: Entering directory \`C:/Text-Editor/src'